 Virtual Chembook - this nicely-done site by Charles Ophardt of Elmhurst College covers a wide swath of general, organic, and environmental chemistry.
 The text material is interesting and well written without attempting to be encyclopedic.

-General Chemistry Virtual Textbook - a collection of comprehensive, in-depth treatments of various topics, intended to supplement or replace conventional textbook treatments.
+General Chemistry Virtual Textbook - a free collection of comprehensive, in-depth treatments of various topics, intended to supplement or replace conventional textbook treatments.
 It is aimed mainly at the first-year college level, but advanced high school students will find much of it useful.
 (Steve Lower, Simon Fraser University)

 Chemistry Web Resources - this site maintained by Ron Rinehart of Monterey Peninsula College contains a wealth of material oriented toward chemical education, all well organized in a visually-attractive way.